 “The uncomfortable truth is that the world has been created in the founding fathers’ image of white supremacy.
 In the west we panic about childhood obesity, while in the Global South, a child dies every 10 seconds because of poor access to food.
 The myth of enlightened Europe, spreading the truth and progress across the world is so powerful because it helps us sleep at night.
 But global inequality is not an accident.
 It is by design.
 It provides the cheap labour and materials that mean we can afford so much for so little.”

-A start of considering the invisible structures that reproduce white privilege
+The start of seeing the invisible power structures